Fulgan/VoidWalker/TextBlade.md

 # TextBlade

+Note: this is all ridiculously out of date, as development proceeds at an accelerated clip.
+Please remind me to come back and update this once things are stable.

 TextBlade is a game engine I specifically created to help run text-based JRPGs (primarily to support making them for the Games for Blind Gamers jams).

 # Creating a Game